113ll3/Ibmclouddocscli/idt/commands.md

 #### `ibm-cluster`
 {: #ibm-cluster}

-* Parameter optionally used to define the name of the Kubernetes cluster for a container deployment to {{site.data.keyword.cloud_notm}}
+* Parameter used to define the name of the Kubernetes cluster for a container deployment to {{site.data.keyword.cloud_notm}}.
 * Usage `ibmcloud dev deploy --ibm-cluster [cluster-name]`

 #### `host`
 {: #host}

-* Parameter optionally used to define the host name of the app when you deploy to Cloud Foundry.
+* Parameter used to define the host name of the app when you deploy to Cloud Foundry.
 * Usage `ibmcloud dev deploy --host [hostname]`

 #### `domain`
 {: #domain}

-* Parameter optionally used to define the domain of the app when you deploy to Cloud Foundry.
+* Parameter used to define the domain of the app when you deploy to Cloud Foundry.
 * Usage `ibmcloud dev deploy --domain [domain]`

 ## diag
 {: #diag}

 The `diag` command is used as a diagnostic to display the version information of installed dependencies for the {{site.data.keyword.dev_cli_notm}} CLI.
-This is helpful to determine whether you're missing any dependencies or to help in debugging problems.
+Running `diag` is helpful to determine whether you're missing any dependencies or to help in debugging problems.

 Run the following command to display the versions of your installed dependencies:
 ```